CattF-LDaman/pypakket4/README.md

  AES Encryption using pycryptodome
   - Random IV per package, included in file header
   - AES CFB
-  - Creator class receives string as input which then gets hashed (SHA-512), first 16 bytes are used
+  - Creator class receives string as input which then gets hashed (SHA-512), first 16 bytes of this hash are used

  Compression (DEFLATE, INFLATE) using zlib